paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Methods

-\autoref{appendix} and \nextpapert\ describe our method of binary detection and characterization in more detail, but we also summarize the key results here.
-As discussed above, the \Gaia\ catalog includes an estimate of the ``RV error'' for each RV target.
-Since this error is estimated by computing the sample variance of the RV time series, this value encodes information about both the per-transit RV measurement uncertainty and the excess RV variability introduced by companions.
+Appendix \ref{sec:appendix-chi2} describes our method of binary detection and characterization in more detail, and we summarize the key results here.
+As discussed above, the \Gaia\ catalog includes an estimate of the ``RV error'', \verb|radial_velocity_error|, for each target with Gaia DR3 RV.
+Since this error is estimated by computing the sample variance of the RV time series \citep{katz_2022}, it encodes information about both the RV measurement uncertainty and the excess RV variability introduced by companions.
+To identify probable binaries in this sample, we build a data-driven model to estimate the ``typical'' per-observation RV measurement uncertainty as a function of color ($B_{P}$-$R_{P}$) and apparent magnitude ($G$ band).
+We can then use this estimate to identify targets with ``atypical" statistically significant excess RV error.